 placement staff in coordination with the child’s worker shall develop a

 calendar for the transition of the child to the adoptive home, except in the

 event a resource parent

 B. PSD staff and the adoptive family shall review and sign a placement agreement when the child is placed in the home.

 C. Placement staff becomes responsible for the case form placement in the adoptive home until finalization of the adoption.

-A. PSD shall attempt to place foster children with concurrent plans of adoption in foster homes which have been identified as concurrent families.
+A. PSD shall attempt to place children in foster care with concurrent plans of adoption in foster homes which have been identified as concurrent families.

-B. PSD completes the pre-placement home study for foster parents and treatment foster parents who have been selected as adoptive parent for children in PSD custody.
+resource parents and treatment foster parents who have been selected as

 (1) the child cannot or should not be returned to the home of the parents;